otus-scops/iitc-plugin-portal-multi-export/README.md

 ## Update
 0.12 draw Support for drawing circles

-0.13 Changed csv output content to be equivalent to tsv and added escaping in ExcelCSV format.
+0.13 Added dynamic links to output content.
+Changed csv output content to be equivalent to tsv and added escaping in ExcelCSV format.
-     Added dynamic link output.

 ## Requirements
 IITC needs to be installed.
 See this page for information: http://iitc.jonatkins.com/